Violence against women: Cyberbullying

 Cyberbullying is a form of intimidation using electronic forms of contact.
 In the 21st century, cyberbullying has become increasingly common, especially among teenagers in Western countries.
 Almost 75% of women have encountered harassment and threats of violence online, known as cyber violence, as reported by the United Nations Broadband Commission in 2015.
 Misogynistic rhetoric is prevalent online, and the public debate over gender-based attacks has increased significantly, leading to calls for policy interventions and better responses by social networks like Facebook and Twitter.
 Some specialists have argued that gendered online attacks should be given particular attention within the wider category of hate speech.
 Abusers quickly identified opportunities online to humiliate their victims, destroy their careers, reputations and relationships, and even drive them to suicide or "trigger so-called 'honor' violence in societies where sex outside of marriage is seen as bringing shame on a family".

 According to a poll conducted by Amnesty International in 2018 across 8 countries, 23% of women have experienced online abuse of harassment.
 These are often sexist or misogynistic in nature and include direct of indirect threats of physical or sexual violence, abuse targeting aspects of their personality and privacy violations.

 According to Human Rights Watch, 90% of those who experienced sexual violence online in 2019 were women and girls.

 Journalists

-According to UNESCO, women journalists in prominent and visible positions tend to attract more virulent abuse.
+According to UNESCO, women journalists in prominent and visible positions tend to attract more online abuse.
 In their survey of 901 journalists, nearly three quarters (73%) said they had experienced online violence.
 In another survey by The Guardian that looked at comments received on articles, women writers were 4 times more likely to be abused compared to their male counterparts.
 This is a trend that is persistent across geography - in the Netherlands, 82% of the 300 female journalists surveyed in 2022 said they encountered abuse online.